raskrebs/sonar/README.md

 ./install.sh
 ```

 This builds the binary and adds `~/.sonar/bin` to your PATH.
-Restart your terminal, open a new terminal windor or run `source ~/.zshrc` to start using it.
+Restart your terminal, open a new terminal window or run `source ~/.zshrc` to start using it.

 To customize the install location: